vidaud/seta/seta-doc/docs/user-guide/setup.md

 !!! info
     **user_id** is a randomly generated short guid for each new account

-#### Community API

-Open a new tab in the same browser for the [community api swagger documentation](http://localhost/api/communities/v1/doc)
+Open a new tab in the same browser for the [Community API swagger documentation](/api/communities/v1/doc)

 Open the browser developer tool and copy the value of the ^^csrf_access_token^^ cookie